theDavidCoen/Q-A-about-Bitcoin/CONTRIBUTING.md

 1. Login with your GitHub account or create one now
 2. Fork the `Q-A-about-Bitcoin` repository.
 Create your language folder under [translations](tree/master/translations).
 Work on your fork.
 In particular you can clone it to your local computer with `git clone https://github.com/ADD_YOUR_GIT_USER_NAME_HERE/Q-A-about-Bitcoin.git`
 3. Please do one pull request PER asciidoc file, to avoid large merges.
 Edit the asciidoc file where you want to make a change or create a new asciidoc file in the `contrib` directory if you're not sure where your contribution might fit.
-4. Edit `preface.asciidoc` and add your own name to the list of contributors under the Acknowledgment section.
+4. Edit [Acknowledgments](Acknowledgments.md) and add your own name to the list of contributors under the Contributions section.
 Use your name, or a GitHub username, or a pseudonym.
 5. Commit your change.
 Include a commit message describing the correction.
 6. Submit a pull request against the Q-A-about-Bitcoin repository.
 7. I currently use one line per sentence to make reviewing of pull requests and diffs easier.
 Make sure to follow this style guide and **turn off auto formatting** of your editor.